 On October 30, 2020, the Court approved a partial settlement agreement, under which the United States will pay a lump sum to a Settlement Fund to settle valid, timely class action claims for lump-sum payment for unused annual leave by former employees of thirty-one (31) federal agencies who filed valid, timely claims for back pay and had separated at different times on and between October 14, 1993, and September 6, 1999.
 The partial settlement does not include former employees of the Panama Canal Commission (“PCC”) who did not produce information that demonstrates, or would lead to the discovery of records that would demonstrate, that the claimants had unused annual leave upon their separation, or potential entitlement to supplemental payments for that unused annual leave, such as either a Social Security Number (SSN) or a PCC Form 2764.
 The partial settlement also does not include a settlement of attorney fees, costs, and expenses, and costs and expenses of the Class Administrator, pursuant to the Equal Access to Justice Act (“EAJA”).

-Each member of the certified class will receive a proportionate distribution of the Settlement Fund based upon the cost of living adjustments (COLAs), locality pay adjustments, and/or foreign post allowances, living quarters allowances, and separate maintenance allowances, and/or Sunday pay (for those who had separated on or before October 1, 1997) that each eligible individual settlement class member should have received for accumulated and accrued unused annual leave.
+Each member of the certified class will receive a proportionate distribution of the Settlement Fund based upon the cost of living adjustments (COLAs), locality pay adjustments, and/or foreign post allowances, living quarters allowances, and separate maintenance allowances, and/or Sunday pay (for those who had separated on or before October 1, 1997) that each eligible individual settlement Class Member should have received for accumulated and accrued unused annual leave.
 The United States Court of Federal Claims denied the payment of interest under the Back Pay Act.
 The United States Court of Appeals for the Federal Circuit affirmed the decision by the United States Court of Federal Claims.

 THIS IS NOT A SCAM OR A SOLICITATION BY AN ATTORNEY.
 THIS NOTICE HAS BEEN AUTHORIZED BY A FEDERAL JUDGE OF THE UNITED STATES COURT OF FEDERAL CLAIMS IN WASHINGTON, D.C.